loic2665/HeartRateToWeb/README.md

 #### MacOS

-Sorry, I ave no clue.
+Sorry, I have no clue.
 Something similar to Linux ?

 ## Bugs ?
 How do I report one ?